rchillard/html.haus/README.md

 ## Sections

 - [Learn](https://html.haus/learn.html): single page tutorial that takes you from a neophyte to an intermediate understanding of HTML
-- [Reference](https://html.haus/reference.html): comprehensive reference of _all_ the HTML tags with their syntax, sample code, and a display example
+- [Reference](https://html.haus/reference.html): reference for broadly supported HTML elements with their syntax, sample code, and a display example
 - [Templates](https://html.haus/templates.html): higher level HTML templates, serving as scaffolding for everything from basic pages to advanced sites

 ## Resources